Inventor4life/Beef/docs/SprintReport1.md

 * [index.html](https://github.com/Inventor4life/Beef/blob/main/services/first-service/data/index.html)
 ## Retrospective Summary

-Here's what went well:
+### Here's what went well:
 * We have been able to make our minimum viable product
 * Everyone has managed to do their parts in time.
 * Our learning curves have gone well, with our team being able to use the new coding languages and software very fluidly.
 * Setting up the infrastructure has gone well
 * Vast improvement in using a Git Branching Development Model.

-Here's what we'd like to improve:
+### Here's what we'd like to improve:
 * Communication from the team member in charge of the front-end was lacking.
 * Our UI still has some issues that need to be addressed, like messages being loaded onto the bottom of the page, requiring the user to scroll to access them.
 * We could have done a better job documenting expectations.
 * Code quality.
 * Sticking with project deadlines.
+* Getting a better idea of project timelines, so we don't end up overscoping ourselves at the start and then slashing features as the deadline approaches

-Here are the changes we plan to implement in the next sprint:
+### Here are the changes we plan to implement in the next sprint:
+Team-based:
 * More effective communication.
 * More frequent documentation.
 * Dedicate time to UI improvements.
 * Cleaning up code.
-* Better time management.
+* Better overall time management.

+Technology:
+* Add guilds
+* Add messaging channels
+* Add user sign-in (Store user log in information rather than generating JWTs for anyone who signs in)
+* Split our monolithic service into microservices